BrianMunteanResearch/KCTD5_MoSeq_Analysis/README.md

 5. follow the instructions provided in the file

 ### Configuring the Keypoint-Moseq
-For generating and applying a KPMS model, the we used the Jupyter Notebook found here: https://github.com/dattalab/keypoint-moseq/blob/main/docs/source/modeling.ipynb
+For generating and applying a KPMS model, we used the Jupyter Notebook found here: https://github.com/dattalab/keypoint-moseq/blob/main/docs/source/modeling.ipynb
 - more information about project setup can be found here: https://keypoint-moseq.readthedocs.io/en/latest/modeling.html#

 The manual configuration for use of data from a DeepLabCut SuperAnimal pretrained pose estimation model can be found in kpms_jupyter_project_example.ipynb.
 An example of the config.yml file can be found in config_example.yml.